Monte47/Super-Scrolls-FS/README.md

 ### **Books**

 The front page of the app is the Books index, or the library.
 Users can scroll through the list of books to browse the selection.
-This page utilized an infinite scrolling feature, which checks if the user is near the bottom of the page, and fetches more books to render.
+This page utilizes an infinite scrolling feature, which checks if the user is near the bottom of the page, and fetches more books to display.

 ### **Individual Books**